 I didn’t really know the difference between various American states when moving to the US thirteen years ago, and it was just by lucky chance that I ended up in sunny California.
 The more I learned about different states the more I realized that California is an amazing place to live, and I love absolutely everything about it.
 From the beautiful and crazy diverse nature and food to its liberalism and cultural diversity.
 There were only a few things that I wished would be different about this state, and one of the most important ones was always the issue of same-sex marriages.
 It was unbelievable to me that a state so liberal and so progressive does not allow people who love each other be together.

 Well, this year everything changed and we could not have been happier to hear that Proposition 8 was finally overturned and California finally entered the 21st century.

 Kim and Margaret had to wait for a very, very long time to be allowed to get married and we couldn’t be more honored to witness their intimate ceremony among the closest of their family.
-We went up to the fourth floor balcony after their first kiss and started our portraits from there – slightly shy and reserved at first, they soon relaxed and it was a pleasure to see them being so happy and enjoy each other’s company while we were clicking away.
+There’s a good reason why so many famous people get married at City Hall.
+We went up to the fourth-floor balcony after their first kiss and started our portraits from there – slightly shy and reserved at first, they soon relaxed and it was a pleasure to see them being so happy and enjoy each other’s company while we were clicking away.